Toofan Harirod FC

-Toofan Harirod (Dari: توفان هریرود, which translates to storm of the Harirod) is an Afghan professional football club.
+Toofan Harirod (Persian: توفان هریرود, which translates to Storm of the Harirod), is an Afghan football club.
 It last played in the Afghan Premier League.

 History

+The club was founded in August 2012, coinciding with the creation of Afghan Premier League and its players were chosen through a casting-show called Maidan-E-Sabz (Green Field).
 Based in the city of Herat, the club represents the provinces of Herat, Farah, Ghor, and Badghis in the western region of Afghanistan.

-Toofan Harirod became champions of the first season of Premier League, defeating Simorgh Alborz by 2–1 in the final of the 2012 Afghan Premier League.
-They earned their second and third title against Shaheen Asmayee in final of the 2018 Afghan Premier League and 2019 Afghan Premier League by the score of 1–0.
+Toofan Harirod became champions of the first season of Premier League, defeating Simorgh Alborz 2–1, in final of the 2012 Afghan Premier League.
+They earned their second and third title against Shaheen Asmayee in the finals of 2018 and 2019 seasons, by the score of 1–0.